basho/basho_docs/source/languages/en/riak/dev/references/client-implementation.md

 In general, you should think of the cluster interaction level as a kind of stateful registry of healthy, responsive nodes.
-In some systems, it might also be necessary to to have configurable parameters for connections to Riak, e.g. minimum and/or maximum concurrent connections.
+In some systems, it might also be necessary to have configurable parameters for connections to Riak, e.g. minimum and/or maximum concurrent connections.

 ## Bucket Types